7 Tips for building Highly Productive IT Teams with a Strong Remote Culture

 - Mutual Feedback

 Team members should be comfortable sharing their opinions and feedback about the ongoing software project and each other’s contribution.
 It encourages transparency and increases bonding between the employees.
-Of course, the feedback should be assertive, constructive, and shared to help and set up a software development team successfully.
+Of course, the feedback should be assertive, constructive, and shared to help set up a software development team successfully.

 - Clear Goals and Targets